The best video hosting providers

 Streamable

 • Main target groups: Anyone who wants to share videos quickly.
 Often, for example, users on Reddit, Internet forums or social media who post short clips.
-Journalists and Developers also use Streamable to quickly post videos online without access to complex video hosting platforms.
+Journalists and developers also use Streamable to quickly post videos online without needing access to complex video hosting platforms.

 • Live streaming: Streamable does not offer live streaming.
 It is exclusively a service for uploading and sharing short videos.